Messi-Q/Smart-Contract-Dataset/README.md

         11.}
     ```

-For instance, the value of _block.timestamp_ is assigned to variable _time_  (line 6), while the variable _time_
-is assigned in the require statement (line 7).
-Therefore, we mark that the function _withdrawal_ does not exist the
-timestamp dependency vulnerability, i.e., label = 0.
+As can be seen, the *block.timestamp* is assigned to the variable *time* (line 6), and the variable *time* is assigned in the *require* statement (line 7).
+Thus, we label that the function *withdrawal* does not exist the timestamp dependency vulnerability, i.e., label = 0.

 #### timestampContaminate

-case 1：When the control content of the conditional statement(e.g. _if_ and _while_) involves the return value of the function,
-we label the corresponding function exists the timestamp dependency vulnerability.
+case 1：When the body of the conditional statement (e.g. _if_ and _while_) involves the return value of the function, we label the corresponding function existing the timestamp dependency vulnerability.

     ```
         1.contract CrowdsaleExt {